veronicie/alpha-blog/README.md

 -----------

-Categories controller and tests
+Create category

 Summary of changes:

-- Generated a functional categories controller test file using the following command:
+- Added functional test for create action.

-rails generate test_unit:scaffold category

-- Modified the file to only test for new, index and show urls for now.

-- Added the actions and templates so the tests pass, and in turn have the new, show and index templates ready to go.

-Run tests: rails test test/controllers/categories_controller_test.rb
+- Added the new category creation form.

+- Completed/added new and create actions in categories controller along with category_params private method.